MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 ### 3. Configure web nodes

 In an enterprise configuration, you can set up one or more web nodes.
-Note that it is possible to run the web node service from within IIS.
+It is possible to run the web node service from within IIS.

 1. Install Machine Learning Server and its dependencies as follows.
 [Learn about supported platforms for this configuration.](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization)